Portal-2-Multiplayer-Mod/P2MM-Entanglement/README.md

 - Use a best guess system to patch workshop maps into a 3+ player format also downloadable from the ui.

 # DEVELOPMENT

+## Preparing the environment

-1. Clone the repo ``git clone https://github.com/Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod-Renewed``
+1. Clone the repo `git clone https://github.com/Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod-Renewed`
-2. Run the setup file ``python src/development/setup.py``
+2. Run the setup file `python src/development/setup.py`

+## Running the Project

+1. run `build.py` to compile the UI
+2. run `src/main.py`